denten-books/plain-text/0-intro.md

 educators, and politicians.[^ln-digitalliteracy] Instead of educating, the preference for easy figurative tropes forged a shortcut to knowledge.
 Once established, such shortcuts continue to prevent users from literal engagement with computational realities.
-Like Tolstoy's mindless dusting, for most life at the keyboard passes without reflection.
+Like Tolstoy's mindless dusting, life at the keyboard passes without reflection.
 Worse yet, the trope obscures forces of capital, governance, and control cloaked behind the innocuous figure.

 Estrangement [*ostranenie*], sometimes also translated as "defamiliarization", was the formalist answer to the ossified metaphor.
 Estrangement was meant to